 Once PLR has come up in conversation there are a few other related questions that always come up too, so before I go any further I will attempt to answer these other questions.

-Is PLR Real?
+Is Past Life Regression Real?

 That’s a tricky one to answer without sounding like a slippery politician, because it largely depends what you mean by ‘real’, but I will try.

 If you are asking ‘is there such a thing as reincarnation?’ or ‘have I really had multiple lives’ then the answer is that unfortunately there is no concrete proof either way.
 There is a lot of evidence on both sides of the argument, but you must decide for yourself what you believe to be true.